-Internal bleeding a very serious type of injury that can potentially result from external trauma experienced during a car accident, slip and fall or other incident.
-This page will look at what internal bleeding, why it occurs and the potential settlement value of personal injury cases involving internal bleeding.What is Internal Bleeding?
+On this page, our car accident lawyers look at what internal bleeding is, why it occurs, and the potential settlement value of personal injury cases involving internal bleeding.What Is Internal Bleeding?

 Internal bleeding can sometimes be the result of medical conditions which weaken the blood vessel walls and cause them to tear.
 However, most cases of internal bleeding are the direct result of external physical trauma.
-There are several different categories of physical trauma that can trigger internal bleeding:
+Several different categories of physical trauma can trigger internal bleeding:

 - Blunt Force: blunt force trauma is external physical trauma that does not pierce the skin or otherwise penetrate the body - such as being struck with a baseball bat or other blunt object.

-- Deceleration Injuries: deceleration injury is particular type of internal trauma that occurs when the body is moving and suddenly stops (but doesn't necessarily impact anything).
-Deceleration injuries are what typically occur in auto accidents when a moving car hit something and sudden stops.
+- Deceleration Injuries: a particular type of internal trauma that occurs when the body is moving and suddenly stops (but doesn't necessarily impact anything).
+Deceleration injuries are what our accident attorneys see in auto accidents when a moving car hits something and sudden stops.
 When this occurs the body is violently thrust forward until the momentum is stopped (often by a seatbelt or airbag).
 When this happens blood vessels can be pinched or squeezed against bones and rupture causing internal bleeding.

 - Orthopedic Fractures: broken bones and orthopedic fracture injuries will always result in some degree of internal bleeding.
-Blood cells are actually generated in the bone marrow so bones are feed with ample blood circulation.
-Anytime a bone fractures it usually ruptures these blood supply vessels triggering significant internal bleeding.
+Blood cells are generated in the bone marrow so bones are feed with ample blood circulation.
+Anytime a bone fractures it usually ruptures these blood supply vessels triggering significant internal hemorrhaging.

 - Compression Injuries: compression injuries are closely related to blunt force trauma.
 Compression injuries occur when the force of some external impact causes an internal organ to get compressed or squeezed between 2 surfaces.
 This compression can frequently damage the blood vessels which supply the organ resulting in internal bleeding.